OpenEvalProject/evals/manuscripts/elife-28899/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/28899/elife-28899-fig8-v2.jpg)

-**Figure 8.:** 13C glucose in hfRPE cells.Each bar graph compares the ratio of metabolites with vs. without the addition of 10 mM of either unlabeled lactate (A,B) pyruvate (C,D) or alanine (E,F).
+**Figure 8.:** Each bar graph compares the ratio of metabolites with vs. without the addition of 10 mM of either unlabeled lactate (A,B) pyruvate (C,D) or alanine (E,F).
 A, C, and E report the ratios for the total of all isotopomers of each metabolite and B, D and F report the ratios for specific labeled metabolites (m2 or m3).
 Panel G shows the effects of adding unlabeled lactate, pyruvate or alanine on the release of 13C lactate generated by glycolysis of U-13C glucose.
 Metabolites were extracted, derivatized and quantified after 5 min incubation with 5 mM U-13C glucose (n = 3) or 5 mM U-13C glucose plus 10 mM unlabeled lactate (n = 3), pyruvate (n = 3) or alanine (n = 3).
 Error bars report StDev. *p<0.05; **p<0.01.

-## Lactate can enhance transport of glucose across a monolayer of hfRPE cells
+### Lactate can enhance transport of glucose across a monolayer of hfRPE cells

 We hypothesized that lactate can enhance the net flow of glucose across the RPE because lactate can suppress glycolysis.
 The simplest version of this hypothesis is that the suppression of glycolysis by lactate (as shown in Figures 7 and 8) minimizes consumption of glucose, so that more glucose can diffuse successfully from the basolateral to the apical side of the RPE.